ankitydvmind24/medplum/README.md

 - **Medplum SDK** - Client libraries that simplify the process of interacting with the **Medplum API**.
 - **Medplum App** - Web application where you can view your data and perform basic editing tasks.
 You can also use the Medplum App to manage basic workflows.
-- **Medplum Bots** - Write and run application logic server-side without needing to set up your own server.
-- **UI Component Library** - React components designed to help you quickly develop custom healthcare applications.
+- **Medplum Bots** - Write and run application logic server-side without needing to set up your own server. rrr- **UI Component Library** - React components designed to help you quickly develop custom healthcare applications.

 ## Docs